-Today the artists’ association Sema is virtually unknown, despite the fact that important pioneers of modernism such as Paul Klee and Egon Schiele were among its members.
-Considered in a new context, above all the Sema portfolio published by the group in 1912 proves to bear a significance hitherto underestimated.
-As one of the first printmaking projects dedicated to a modern conception of art, it holds pride of place in a long series of portfolios of the twentieth century.
+The artists' association Sema is almost unknown today, although important pioneers of modernism such as Paul Klee and Egon Schiele were among its members.
+Seen in a new context, the Sema-Mappe in particular, published by the association in 1912, reveals a hitherto underestimated significance.
+As one of the first graphic projects committed to a modern conception of art, it stands at the beginning of a long series of portfolio works of the 20th century.

-In the exhibition, the Sema portfolio is on view in its entirety – from its cover and introductory manifesto to its fifteen lithographic contributions.
-Its elaborate design with a signet developed by the artists’ association is striking.
-The symbol decorates the cover as well as the individual pages displaying the lithographs, and serves to this day to identify those pages, which have often been torn out of the publication at some point in time.
+In the exhibition, the Sema-Mappe can be seen in its entirety - from the cover and the preceding manifesto to the fifteen lithographic contributions.
+Its elaborate design is conspicuous by a signet developed by the artists' association.
+This adorns the cover as well as the individual lithographs and identifies the sheets, often torn from the complete works, to this day.

-Founded as an art school by Walter Gropius in Weimar in 1919, the »State Bauhaus« pursues the principle of uniting the applied and free arts, thus mirroring the mood of an entire generation of artists.
+Founded by Walter Gropius in 1919 as an art school in Weimar, the "Staatliches Bauhaus" aspired to unite applied and liberal arts and captured the mood of an entire generation of artists.

-Printmaking also ranks high in importance at the Bauhaus, and teachers and students alike take advantage of the wide range of technical possibilities offered by the school’s printing shop.
-In the early 1920s, the »Bauhäusler« hatch the idea of publishing a series of portfolios featuring the entire »new European movement« in the area of printmaking.
-The ambitious plans provide for five portfolios arranged by order of the artists’ nationalities.
-In addition to the Bauhaus masters Lyonel Feininger, Johannes Itten, Wassily Kandinsky, Paul Klee, Gerhard Marcks, Georg Muche, Oskar Schlemmer and Lothar Schreyer, seventy-five further artists as well as the executors of the estates of deceased artists such as Umberto Boccioni and Franz Marc are invited to contribute.
+Printmaking also played an important role at the Bauhaus, and both masters and students took advantage of the extensive technical possibilities of the school's own print shop.
+At the beginning of the 1920s, the idea was born to publish a portfolio that would summarize the entire "new European movement" in the field of graphic art.
+In addition to the Bauhaus masters Lyonel Feininger, Johannes Itten, Wassily Kandinsky, Paul Klee, Gerhard Marcks, Georg Muche, Oskar Schlemmer and Lothar Schreyer, 75 other artists and also the executors of the estates of artists who had already died, such as Umberto Boccioni and Franz Marc, were asked to collaborate.

-»The printmaking of our times will bear witness to them in a later future, the most faithful documents of the fevers we shake with.«
+"The graphic art of our days will bear witness to a later future, the most faithful document of the fevers that shake us."